ad-astra-video/livepeer-app-pipelines/byoc-stream/README.md

 ## 📝 Advanced Configuration

 ### **Custom AI Models**
-- Models can be placed in the `data/models` directory
-- Configure pipeline parameters through the web interface
-- Modify worker configuration for custom processing
+- Refer to worker instructions for where to put models in `data/models` folder

 ### **Network Configuration**
 - All endpoints can be customized through the Settings modal